Tombre/makerule/README.md

 ```

-The full test library is also available seperatly.
+The full test library is also available separately.

 ```javascript
 import Validator from 'makerule/validator' ;